GetStream/stream-chat-swift/docusaurus/docs/iOS/components/message-composer.md

 ### Customization

-The `ComposerVC` and `ComposerView` are completely customizable.
-You can not only change the UI layout and styling, but you can extend the composer functionality as well.
+The `ComposerVC` and `ComposerView` are highly customizable in both styling and functionality.
 In case you want to change the styling, adding new views, and new functionality you can take a look at the [Customize Message Composer](../guides/customize-message-composer) guide.
-If you want to add a new custom attachment and make the composer support it, you should read the [Message Composer Custom Attachments](../guides/working-with-custom-attachments) guide.
+If you want to introduce a new custom attachment and make the composer support it, please read the [Message Composer Custom Attachments](../guides/working-with-custom-attachments) guide.

 ### Properties